Ala-Mejri/space-rover/README.md

 #### V.4.
 Database
 - No database usage was requested for this simple task; however, when the application grows, it will make sense to use one.
 #### V.4.
 DDD
-- Currently, all our models are defined as entities; however, we can introduce aggregate roots and value objects as well.
+- Currently, all our models are defined as entities; however, we can introduce some DDD concepts like aggregate roots and value objects as well.

 ### VI.
 Feedback
 I will be looking forward to your feedback!